-Outnumbered: Trump trashing Justin Amash on Twitter is him 'at his best and worst'
+'Outnumbered': Trump trashing Justin Amash on Twitter is him 'at his best and worst'

 "Great news for the Republican Party as one of the dumbest & most disloyal men in Congress is 'quitting' the Party," Trump tweeted.
 "No Collusion, No Obstruction!
 Knew he couldn’t get the nomination to run again in the Great State of Michigan.
 Already being challenged for his seat.
 A total loser!"

 Actor Dean Cain, who was Friday's "one lucky guy," began by insisting that Amash "wasn't exactly a Republican" and that he would likely not earn his party's nomination due to a rising challenger.
-He then pivoted to President Trump's tweet.
+He then pivoted to Trump's tweet.

-"That's President Trump at his best and worst, if you will," Cain told the panel, "because he says stuff like that and we were all reacting to it because it's how you would talk if we were sitting in the back having coffee and the cameras weren't on...
+"That's President Trump at his best and worst, if you will," Cain told the panel, "because he says stuff like that and we were all reacting to it because it's how you would talk if we were sitting in the back having coffee and the cameras weren't on. ...
 He says it like he thinks it and he puts it out there.
 And some people love him for it and some people hate him for it."

-Fox Nation's Carly Shimkus expressed that she wished the president would "stay away from tweets like this."
+Fox Nation's Carly Shimkus said she wished the president would "stay away from tweets like this."
 Fox News anchor Julie Banderas agreed.

 "I don't like the word 'loser.'
 Ever," Banderas said.
 "I would never allow my children to use it.
-I wouldn't want them hearing the president of the United States using that word either."
+I wouldn't want them hearing the president of the United States using that word, either."

 CLICK HERE TO GET THE FOX NEWS APP

-Fox News contributor Kat Timpf told the panel that Amash's "bigger point is getting lost" in the conversation about the "frustration with the two-party system," which was something she aligns with.
+Fox News contributor Kat Timpf told the panel that Amash's "bigger point is getting lost" in the conversation about the "frustration with the two-party system."

 She continued, "What about just being free thinker and having independent thought?
 I mean, people care more about partisanship now than they care about truth and I think that's so wrong."

-Dr. Nicole Saphier noted how President Trump "used to be a Democrat" and suggested that he's a "good leader" for cherry picking policies from both sides of the aisle.
+Dr. Nicole Saphier noted how Trump "used to be a Democrat" and suggested that he's a "good leader" for cherry-picking policies from both sides of the aisle.